Skip to main content

 Test #2: Uric Acid

-In Austin, a uric acid test runs $10–$35 at cash-pay labs.
-LaboratoryAssist is the cheapest.
-Any Lab Test Now is walk-in, no doctor's order required.
+Austin price: $10–$35.
+LaboratoryAssist is cheapest.
+Any Lab Test Now is walk-in, no order needed.

 Search uric acid testing in Austin →